astoeckel/libfoxenunit/README.md

 **Q: What's with the name?**

-**A:** [**Foxen**](http://kingkiller.wikia.com/wiki/Foxen) is a mysterious object used by Auri to light her way through the catacumbal “Underthing”.
+**A:** [**Foxen**](http://kingkiller.wikia.com/wiki/Foxen) is a mysterious object used by Auri that lights her way through the catacumbal “Underthing”.
 These software libraries are similar.
 Mysterious and catacumbal.
 Probably less useful than an eternal sympathy lamp.

 **Q: What is the purpose and goal of these libraries?**